 One of the annual highlights of the Common Book Program is a visit by the book’s author, who is invited to speak to the Auburn campus and local community as well as participate in a book-signing and other community events.

 The Auburn community is encouraged to participate in programming made available throughout the Fall semester including service projects, discussion groups, interactive programming, and guest speakers.
 These events highlight the diversity of skills, knowledge, and experiences we have on campus related to the themes of each Common Book.
 Freshmen can specifically look for the Common Book to be used during Welcome Week, in their first year academic classes, and programming throughout the Fall semester.

 Campus offices, academic departments, faculty members, student clubs/organizations interested in sponsoring educational and social activities around the themes of the book can contact us for information and support.

 The Auburn Common Book Committee

-Each Common Book is selected by the Auburn University Provost, Dr. Timothy Boosinger.
-He is supported by the Common Book Committee, which is comprised of a diverse and inclusive group of faculty and staff members from across campus as well as members of the Auburn Public Library.
+The Common Book Committee, is comprised of a diverse and inclusive group of faculty and staff members from across campus as well as members of the Auburn Public Library.
 Dr. Jeffrey LaMondia, Civil Engineering, chairs the committee, and Dr. David Burel, History, coordinates campus programming.